The Baltimore Orioles (53-35) are on the road to face the Minnesota Twins (45-45) at Target Field on Sunday with the vis...

 Where did the Baltimore Orioles finish the season?

-The Baltimore Orioles finished the 2020 MLB season in fifth place in the National League East.
+The Baltimore Orioles finished the 2022 MLB season in fourth place in the American League East.

 How many games did the Baltimore Orioles win?